Vitaly Zdorovetskiy: Pranks

-Controversies and arrests
+Publicity stunts and arrests

-In 2014, Zdorovetskiy was arrested for invading the field during the 2014 FIFA World Cup Final between Germany and Argentina in Brazil.
+In July 2014, Zdorovetskiy attracted major media attention after invading the field during the 2014 FIFA World Cup Final between Germany and Argentina in Brazil.

 On May 25, 2016, he was arrested for trespassing after climbing the Hollywood Sign, as part of a video stunt.

-On June 10, he was again arrested for streaking during Game 4 of the NBA Finals between the Cleveland Cavaliers and the Golden State Warriors, with security quickly apprehending and arresting the YouTuber.
+On June 10, 2016, he was again arrested for streaking during Game 4 of the NBA Finals between the Cleveland Cavaliers and the Golden State Warriors.

-During the bottom of the 7th inning in Game 5 of the 2017 World Series, he was arrested for running onto the field at Minute Maid Park shortly after Carlos Correa of the Houston Astros hit a home run.
+On October 29, 2017, during the bottom of the 7th inning in Game 5 of the 2017 World Series, he was arrested for running onto the field at Minute Maid Park shortly after Carlos Correa of the Houston Astros hit a home run.

-Zdorovetskiy is currently facing a ban from attending major sporting events for his antics.
-However, during the 2019 Cricket World Cup Final between England and New Zealand, Zdorovetskiy's mother, Elena Vulitsky attempted to emulate her son's girlfriend's success at the Champions League final.
-Vulitsky was pictured wearing clothing with the "Vitaly Uncensored" logo on it, but was stopped by stewards from streaking.

 In January 2020, Zdorovetskiy was arrested and spent five days in an Egyptian jail after climbing the Pyramids of Giza.

-In April 2020, he was arrested and later charged for aggravated battery by Miami Beach Police.
-Zdorovetskiy allegedly tackled a female jogger and struck her multiple times in the head and chest.
-He was released from custody after posting a $7,500 bond.
-Vitaly reunited with his attorney, Roger P. Foley.
-After filing in on the case, the charges were immediately reduced to felony battery, a third degree felony.
-After a few months, the case was reduced to a misdemeanor and eventually dismissed.
+On April 12, 2020, he was arrested and later charged for aggravated battery by Miami Beach Police.
+According to law-enforcement, Zdorovetskiy allegedly tackled a female jogger and struck her multiple times in the head and chest, leaving her with a 2-inch cut above her right eye that required stitches.
+The woman stated that she did not know who he was.
+Zdorovetskiy was released from custody after posting a $7,500 bond.

-During the World Cup in Qatar on December 9th 2022 Vitaly ran on the field during the match between Argentina and The Netherlands.
-He had the words "Vitaly the GOAT" labelled on his chest.